Mehuge/bwlimit/README.md

 ###AUTHOR
 *bwlimit* was originally written by Austin France.

-The *bwlimit* project is open source and can be found at http://bwlimit.googlecode.com/.
-It is release under the [http://www.opensource.org/licenses/bsd-license.php New BSD license].
+The *bwlimit* project is open source and can be found at https://github.com/Mehuge/bwlimit.
+It is release under the New BSD license - http://www.opensource.org/licenses/bsd-license.php

 ###SEE ALSO
 *[bwlimit bwlimit(1)]*